The post that dwells on the anxiety we should all be feeling about how screwed most people’s futures are. All fear the pension crisis.

 The State Pension problem

 The State Pension was introduced in 1909 for men from age 70.
 It was means-tested and life expectancy at that point was 47.
 Now, if that’s the mean average then I imagine infant mortality is skewering the statistic.
-However, you get the gist: it cost a lot less to administer than these days when people routinely live into their 90s and claim the State Pension from 65.
+However, you get the gist.
+I cost a lot less to administer than these days.
+When people routinely live into their 90s and claim the State Pension from 65.

 The big problem we have now is (obviously) the ageing population.
 And this isn’t just an issue in terms of people claiming the State Pension for longer.

-People get caught up in the dogged belief that they are paying National Insurance contributions into some sort of ring-fenced pot that directly funds their State Pension.
+People get caught up in the dogged belief that they are paying National Insurance contributions into a ring-fenced pot.
+Directly funding their State Pension.
 It’s not surprising given that we are told we need 35 years of NI contributions to give us a full State Pension.
 The implication is that you are funding your own retirement.

-In reality, State Pension payments are funded by the National Insurance payed by the current working population.
+In reality, State Pension payments are funded by the National Insurance paid by the current working population.

 For this to be sustainable it requires 3 people working for every 1 retiree.
 This is the ratio we have at the moment.
 However, with the population ageing as it is, by 2050 there will be just 1 worker to 1 retiree.